 The iSHARE Foundation can receive funding from government and semi-public organisations that wish to support the realisation of the goals of the Foundation.
 Upon request of such an organisation, the Supervisory Board can decide to grant the organisation the status of Sponsor of the iSHARE Foundation.
 The organisation maintains the status of Sponsor for the duration that it provides funding to the iSHARE Foundation.
-For the iSHARE Foundation, Stichting Connekt is recognised as Sponsor, providing funding on behalf of Topsector Logistiek.
+At the start of the iSHARE Foundation, Stichting Connekt is recognised as Sponsor, providing funding on behalf of NLIP and Topsector Logistiek.